knutsoned/bevy_lazy_signals/README.md

     let y_axis = LazySignals.state::<f32>(0.0, commands);

-    // here we start with an empty Entity (more useful if we already spawned the entity elsewhere) let action_button = commands.spawn_empty().id();
+    // here we start with a new Entity (more useful if we already spawned it elsewhere) let action_button = commands.spawn_empty().id();

     // then we use the custom command form directly instead